"Find what you really care about,

 Now, with the rise of the minimalist movement, simplicity is hot again.
 It will get hotter as political and economic uncertainty grows.
 However, we’d do well to ask, will it last?

 This time, will we turn vision into reality?
-Can we create both simplicity and success?
+This time, will we create both simplicity and success?

 Simple Living: A Personal Odyssey

-I’ve been asking that question since the early eighties when I noticed myself oscillating between a desire for simplicity and a desire for success.
+I’ve been asking that question since the early eighties when I noticed myself oscillating between a desire for simplicity and a desire for success and status.

 I started living simply in the mid-seventies.
 A disgruntled high-school teacher, I lucked into a job developing an experience-based environmental education program for a new outdoor center in the Rockies.